 Are you interested in joining Gartner’s world-class sales team?
-We are growing in our Barcelona office.
-Below, Clement Charpail, Business Development Manager, shares the skills that have helped him succeed on the team.
+Our associate shares the skills that have helped him succeed on the team below.

 Self-reflection is key